-Cost of sales for 2023 increased compared with 2022 and reflected the impact of higher net sales partially offset by favorable product mix.
-Cost of sales as a percentage of net sales for 2023 decreased compared with 2022 and primarily reflected product mix, including the increased sales of aerospace electronics which carry a higher margin than most defense electronics products.
-Selling, general and administrative expenses, including research and development expense, increased in 2023 compared with 2022 and included \$3.2 million of higher research and development expense in 2023.
-The higher research and development expense primarily reflected higher spending for aerospace electronics.
-The selling, general and administrative expense percentage in 2023 increased compared with 2022 and reflected the higher research and development expense.
+Cost of sales for 2024 increased compared with 2023 and reflected the impact of higher net sales partially offset by favorable product mix.
+Cost of sales as a percentage of net sales for 2024 decreased compared with 2023 and primarily reflected product mix.
+Selling, general and administrative expense increased in 2024 compared with 2023, and primarily related to higher net sales.
+Research and development expense increased in 2024 compared with 2023 primarily due to higher aerospace electronics spending.
+The selling, general and administrative expense and research and development expense percentages in 2024 increased slightly compared with 2023.